INSTALLATION is quick, clean and simple. Here's a step-by-step guide to the process:

 Areas are zoned and individual thermostatic controls provided as necessary.

 Thermal reflector board is fitted as required and then the heating elements are laid according to the planned layout.

 So long as care is taken that the narrow embedded copper braids along the edge of each element are not damaged, the elements can be stapled or even nailed with no effect on performance.
 No other system can do this.

 The elements are connected according to the plans and electrical diagram.
 Obviously the gauge of the wire is determined by the load but it is always simple to ensure that the wiring is left no higher than the element itself, so levelling the finished floor surface is not a problem.
 Wires can be flat on the floor, up or through the wall in conduits, recessed into the insulationboard or below the subfloor.

 EPWarmfloor can be fitted under any type of floor surface or covering, providing safe, well-regulated heat with minimum energy use.
-The system can also be used equally well in walls, ceilings or even outdoors to keep driveways or paths ice-free, or in greenhouses or animal pens.
+The system can also be used equally well in walls, ceilings or even outdoors to keep driveways or paths ice-free, or in mobile homes, boats or even greenhouses..

 Read more about how Warmfloor will work with different types of flooring HERE.

 Installation must conform to local building codes, regulations & trade practices.

 The installation must be checked by a qualified electrician in accordance with current regulations BEFORE the element & wiring is covered.